Lego Star Wars II: The Original Trilogy

-Lego Star Wars II: The Original Trilogy is a Lego-themed action-adventure video game developed by Traveller's Tales and published by LucasArts and TT Games Publishing.
-It was released on 11 September 2006.
-Part of the Lego Star Wars series, it is based on the Star Wars science fiction media franchise and Lego Group's Lego Star Wars eponymous Star Wars-themed toy line.
-It follows the events of the Star Wars films, A New Hope, The Empire Strikes Back and Return of the Jedi.
+Lego Star Wars II: The Original Trilogy is a 2006 Lego-themed action-adventure game developed by Traveller's Tales and published by LucasArts and TT Games Publishing, and is the sequel to Lego Star Wars: The Video Game (2005).
+Part of the Lego Star Wars series, it is based on George Lucas's movie franchise of the same name and The Lego Group's Lego Star Wars construction toy line.
+It follows the events of the first three original Star Wars films: A New Hope (1977), The Empire Strikes Back (1980), and Return of the Jedi (1983).
 The game allows players to assume the roles of over 50 Lego versions of characters from the film series; customized characters can also be created.
-Camera movement was improved from its predecessor Lego Star Wars: The Video Game and the concept of "vehicle levels" was explored more thoroughly.
+Camera movement was improved from its predecessor (which was a video game adaptation of the prequel trilogy), and the concept of "vehicle levels" was explored more thoroughly.
 The game was revealed at American International Toy Fair.
 Promotions for the game were set up at chain stores across the United States.

-Lego Star Wars II was critically and commercially successful; it has sold over 8.2 million copies worldwide as of May 2009.
+Lego Star Wars II was released on 11 September 2006.
+It was critically and commercially successful; it has sold over 8.2 million copies worldwide as of May 2009.
 Critics praised the game for its comedic and "adorable" portrayal of the film series and due to preference for the original trilogy over the prequel trilogy.
 However, the game's low difficulty, and its Game Boy Advance and Nintendo DS versions in general, were received more poorly.
-The game received awards from the British Academy of Film and Television Arts and Spike TV, among others.
-A mobile phone adaptation, Lego Star Wars II Mobile, was later developed by Universomo, published by THQ, and released on 8 January 2007.
-Lego Star Wars II and its predecessor were compiled in Lego Star Wars: The Complete Saga, released a year later.
+The game received awards from the British Academy of Film and Television Arts (BAFTA) and Spike TV, among others.
+A mobile phone adaptation, Lego Star Wars II Mobile, was later developed by Universomo, published by THQ, and released on 5 January 2007.
+Lego Star Wars II and its predecessor were compiled in Lego Star Wars: The Complete Saga, released later that year.
+Lego Star Wars: The Skywalker Saga was released in 2022, and also featured the playable films from The Complete Saga, along with the other three films of the trilogy, The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).